 Step 1: Select an Appropriate Resume Format

-Start by selecting a resume format that fits your experience and employment history:
+Begin by choosing a resume style suited for your experience and job history:

-• Chronological Resume: Lists your most recent job first.
-This is the most common and preferred format by U.S. recruiters, especially if you have a stable work history.
+- Chronological Resume: Places your most current job at the top.
+This is the most accepted and used format by U.S. employers, particularly in case of having a strong job history.

-• Combination Resume: Presents both skills and work experience clearly and equally.
-It’s beneficial if you have a mix of relevant skills and employment experience.
+- Combination Resume: Shows both skills and work experience equally and clearly.
+If you have both relevant skills and work experience combined, it’s best

 Step 2: Clearly Display Contact Information